deipfei/MadMaxNarrative/readme.txt

 	Re-deleted ariddesert passage
 	Fixed broken links that were caused because the passage "shootalldriving" was named "shootalldriver" Fixed a bunch of typos in Choice6 & its results
+	Fixed some more typos
+	Removed the period from the first link for consistency Changed the CSS of the story.
+Unfortunately, this will have to be reapplied every time

 Changelog - 12/6/15 - Dustin
 	Laughed at some of my dumb mistakes that Kevin pointed out